H4ZM47/vanta-vuln-stats/README.md

 - **Data Fetching & Caching:**
   - Fetches all vulnerabilities from your Vanta account
+  - Captures vulnerability remediation records for every asset and integration
   - Local SQLite database for caching vulnerability data
   - Automatic rate limit handling with retry logic
   - Reduces API calls by using cached data